 It's important to understand that even short distance moves by a custodial parent—that presumably wouldn't affect a custody arrangement—need to be approved by the court.
 If a custodial parent moves without notifying the co-parent or the court, the court is likely to consider it a violation of the custody agreement and may take action to alter the family's custody arrangement.

-No matter what side of a relocation petition you might be on, our firm is ready to assist you.
-Fill out our online form to request a free, no-obligation consultation with our team.
+No matter what side of a relocation petition you might be on, I am ready to assist you.
+Fill out an online form to request a free, no-obligation consultation with my team.